 - Carry moisturizer with up to 24-hour hydration – Shop my favorite Body Shop Vitamin E moisturizer

-Munich in winter
+1. Munich in Winter

 Munich is one of the best places to visit in Germany in winter.
 Being a local, I know I am a bit biased, but let me explain.

 First of all, there is much more snow in the German south than in Hamburg or Berlin.
-All those half-timbered houses and castle just look so much prettier with a little white dusting, don’t you think?
+All those half timbered houses and castles just look so much prettier with a little white dusting, don’t you think?

-As an alternative, you could also visit one of 5 palaces within the city limits.
+As an alternative, you could also visit one of the 5 palaces within the city limits.
 Nymphenburg Castle looks extra pretty on a sunny winter day, while the marvelous greenhouses of the adjacent botanical garden will keep you occupied when it’s a bit too dreary outside.

-If you are visiting in December, you can stroll across Munich’s famous Christmas markets and get your fill of German sausages, gingerbread, and mulled wine.
+If you are visiting in December, you can stroll across Munich’s famous Christmas markets and get your fill of German sausages, gingerbread, cookies, and mulled wine.

 Or you can take the train/bus to Neuschwanstein Castle (the place that inspired Disney’s Sleeping Beauty Castle).
 There are just so many things to do in Munich in Winter!

-MUNICH TOURS & ACTIVITIES: Search Munich tours and activities
+✅ MUNICH TOURS & ACTIVITIES: Search Munich tours and activities

-Berlin in winter
+2. Berlin in Winter